Baldurs Gate 3 has 12 classes for you to choose from when you create your character. The Fighter is the archetypical melee class.

 Fighters are the most straightforward class in Baldur’s Gate 3, but they’re more than just good at punching.
 Sure, that’s how they start out, but, as they level up, they come to control every field of battle they encounter.
 Their primary stat is Strength.

-Read on to find out everything you need to know about the Fighter class, and see if it’s the class you want to start with.
+Read on to find out everything you need to know about the Fighter class in Baldur’s Gate 3, and learn all about the best Fighter subclass, feats, and build.

 Fighter class features